skalenetwork/IMA/README.md

 ### Prerequisites

-- Node.js v18 (V20+ might work but currently are not actively tested by CI)
+- Node.js v18 (v20+ versions reportedly work, but are not actively tested by CI)
 - Python 3.8+ (for static analysis and predeployed scripts)

 ### Clone and Install